robert17/iotf-rtd/docs/libraries/python_cli_for_apps.rst

     client.subscribeToDeviceEvents(event=myEvent)

-To subscribe to a specific event from two different devices
+To subscribe to a specific event from two or more different devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python